wojtacha/filetyper.nvim/README.md

 ```

 ### 🔭 `:FiletyperTelescope`
 This plugin uses vim.ui by default.
-If [telescope-ui-select.nvim](https://github.com/nvim-telescope/telescope-ui-select.nvim) is installed, it will override the default; alternatively, you can use dressing.nvim as described above.
+If [telescope-ui-select.nvim](https://github.com/nvim-telescope/telescope-ui-select.nvim) is installed, it will override the default; alternatively, you can use dressing.nvim as described below.

 ## ⚙️ Configuration